SUSE/hos-ceph-migration/README.md

 When migrating from a HLM-deployed backend like VSA or Ceph, the storage nodes must be removed from the control plane before starting the HOS upgrade process.

+Also make sure to remove the `ceph-monitor` and `ceph-radosgw` service components from the control plane and disable and stop the monitor and gateway services if they are running on controller nodes.

 Once the input model has been updated, the final configuration can be deployed: